 - How will you keep track of participation?
 On a big poster where everyone can see?
 On a shared spreadsheet that you manage?

-- Will you set up a time (like lunch hour) when everyone does their stair climbing together?
+- Will, you set up a time (like lunch hour) when everyone does their stair climbing together?
 Or will people do it on their own?

 - What about prizes?
 They should be substantial enough to give people an incentive, but for self-reported challenges, the prize shouldn’t be so lavish that people are tempted to fudge their results.

 Don’t forget to emphasize inclusion.
 There may be a wide range of fitness levels in your workplace.
 Some ways to make a stair challenge fairer for people of different abilities is to have two or three categories to compete in (such as “Pro,” “Amateur,” “Beginner”).
-Judging by number of days or number of staircases can also alter the playing field.
+Judging by the number of days or number of staircases can also alter the playing field.
 Are there wheelchair users in your workplace?
 Don’t leave them out.
 Pedometers can be modified to record upper-body activity.
 The National Center for Health, Physical Activity, and Disability has a primer on this topic.

 Another topic to promote in your wellness challenge materials is safety.
 These are helpful tips to keep in mind: